REGnosys/rune-docs/website/drr-site/get-started/how-drr-works.md

 ### The role of the execution engine (Rosetta)
 Rosetta is the original execution engine created to run DRR logic.
 It provides:
-- A compiler for the [Rune DSL](https://rune-docs.netlify.app/docs/rune-documentation/get-started/overview) (formerly Rosetta DSL), the domain-specific language built on Java that DRR uses for its logic.
+- A compiler for the [Rune DSL](https://rune-docs.netlify.app/docs/rune-documentation/get-started/overview) (formerly Rosetta DSL).
 - A runtime environment for executing CDM based rules.
 - Validation of CDM input and DRR output structures.
 - Step by step outputs for Ingest → Enrich → Report → Project.
 - Deterministic execution across firms and environments.

+### The role of Rune DSL
+Rune DSL is the the domain-specific language built on Java that DRR uses for its logic.
+It:
+- Describes DRR concepts (bodies, corpuses, rules, segments, provisions).
+- Shows examples of DRR structures.
+- Presents DRR logic in a readable, tutorial‑friendly format.